Geoffrey-L/Google-Capstone-Cyclistic/README.md

 # Google-Capstone-Cyclistic
-This repository contains my personnal attempt to complete the first case study option in the 8th course of the Google data analyst certificate on Coursera.
+This repository contains my attempt to complete the Case Study n°1 in the 8th course of the Google data analyst certificate on Coursera.